enj/cloned/README.md

 ##To play:
   1. Launch game
-  2. Click on Arcade
+  2. Click on Arcade (or use arrow keys and enter)
-  3. Select your character
+  3. Select your character (press 'Kick' button)

 ##Controls:
   * Right: Right Arrow